I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exquerytimerresolution.md

 <p>None.</p>

 ## -remarks
-<p>If your driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545614">ExSetTimerResolution</a> routine to change the time interval between successive system clock interrupts, the driver can first call <b>ExQueryTimerResolution</b> to determine the range of intervals supported by the system clock.</p>

-<p>When your driver calls a routine such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553292">KeSetTimerEx</a> to set a timer, the accuracy of the timer depends on the resolution of the system clock.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj602805">Timer Accuracy</a>.</p>

-<p>If your driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545614">ExSetTimerResolution</a> routine to change the time interval between successive system clock interrupts, the driver can first call <b>ExQueryTimerResolution</b> to determine the range of intervals supported by the system clock.</p>
+<p>If your driver calls the <a href="..\wdm\nf-wdm-exsettimerresolution.md">ExSetTimerResolution</a> routine to change the time interval between successive system clock interrupts, the driver can first call <b>ExQueryTimerResolution</b> to determine the range of intervals supported by the system clock.</p>

-<p>When your driver calls a routine such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553292">KeSetTimerEx</a> to set a timer, the accuracy of the timer depends on the resolution of the system clock.
+<p>When your driver calls a routine such as <a href="..\wdm\nf-wdm-kesettimerex.md">KeSetTimerEx</a> to set a timer, the accuracy of the timer depends on the resolution of the system clock.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj602805">Timer Accuracy</a>.</p>

 ## -requirements
 <table>